ExplorViz/code-agent/README.md

 ### Search Expressions

 Search expressions are simple strings to define paths relative to the repository path.
-Multiple expressions can be defined by simply comma-seperating them.
+Multiple expressions can be defined by simply comma-separating them.

 #### Wildcard